openharmony/docs/en/application-dev/reference/apis/js-apis-net-connection.md

 getAddressesByName(host: string, callback: AsyncCallback\<Array\<NetAddress>>): void

-Resolves the host name by using the default network to obtain all IP addresses.
+Resolves the host name by using the corresponding network to obtain all IP addresses.
 This API uses an asynchronous callback to return the result.

 **Required permissions**: ohos.permission.INTERNET